solana-labs/solana/docs/src/proposals/optimistic_confirmation.md

 Now consider if `B'` < `X`:

-`Case B' < X`: We wll show this is a violation of lockouts.
+`Case B' < X`: We will show this is a violation of lockouts.
 From above, we know `B'` is not a parent of `X`.
 Then because `B'` was rooted, and `B'` is not a parent of `X`, then the validator should not have been able to vote on the higher slot `X` that does not descend from `B'`.